ViaHero · Updated November 21, 2019

 Chow down on Bandeja Paisa

 Let’s talk comida paisa.
 Technically speaking, this means food hailing from the Paisa region of Colombia, of which Medellin is the de facto capital.
 And while comida paisa encompasses a lot of different dishes, the most famous by far is bandeja paisa.
 A platter weighed down with rice, beans, chicharron, chorizo, ground beef, plantain, avocado, and many, many other toppings, bandeja is a paisa staple that you absolutely have to try while in Medellin.
 And since every Medellin resident thinks he or she knows where to find the best bandeja in town, arguments over where to eat this meat mountain can get rather heated.
-So while Hacienda (located right next to Botero Plaza) is always a good option, we’d urge you to ask your Hero for a local’s recommendation.
+So while Hacienda (located right next to Botero Plaza) is always a good option, we’d urge you to get some local advice.

 Party up and salsa down

 If you’re not completely wiped from your day of travel and culture, head over to Parque Lleras for some classic Medellin nightlife!
 Situated in the center of the El Poblado neighborhood, Parque Lleras is filled with bars, clubs, and partygoers.
 Though most of its revelers are professionals and college students (of which Medellin has a ton due to its dozen-plus universities), you can find all types here.
-For recommendations on bars and clubs that fit your taste, don’t be afraid to explore the area or ask your Hero for help—Medellin is known as a reggaeton-heavy city, but salsa bars are common as well.
+For recommendations on bars and clubs that fit your taste, don’t be afraid to explore the area—Medellin is known as a reggaeton-heavy city, but salsa bars are common as well.

 Day 5: Explore Medellin